-If this the desired mode operation, can the simply ccurPMFC DIO Read Input Channel Registers() call with the set the dio_snapshot argument CCURPMFC_DIO_INPUT_OPERATION_SNAPSHOT.
-There is no need to issue the initial ccurPMFC DIO Set Input Snapshot() call.
+If this is the desired mode of operation, the simply the user can use ccurPMFC DIO Read Input Channel Registers() call with the dio snapshot argument set the to CCURPMFC_DIO_INPUT_OPERATION_SNAPSHOT.
+There is no need to issue the initial ccurPMFC_DIO_Set_Input_Snapshot() call.